apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-annotations-description/README.md

-# Kogito Serverless Workflow - Greeting Example
+# Kogito Serverless Workflow - Annotations and Description Example

 ## Description

-This example contains two simple workflow services containing the `annotation` attribute.
+This example contains two simple workflow services containing the `annotation` and `description` attributes.
 The services are described using both JSON and YAML formats as defined in the [CNCF Serverless Workflow specification](https://github.com/cncf/wg-serverless/tree/main/workflow/spec).

-These workflow definitions will generate an Open API document like the following (note the tags "Cogito", "ergo", and "sum"):
+These workflow definitions will generate an Open API document like the following (note the tags "Cogito", "ergo", "sum", "jsonannotations", and "yamlannotations"):

 ````yaml
 ---